-The Lasting Impact of Personal Injuries
+What Is the Lasting Impact of Personal Injuries?

 A devastating personal injury may happen in a second, but the true impact can last forever.
 Sometimes victims of a traumatic injury never make a full recovery.
 The following are injuries that can have life-long effects, and may entitle the victim to major compensation:

-Traumatic brain injury (TBI) – A severe TBI is perhaps one of the most devastating injuries a person can experience.
+A severe TBI is perhaps one of the most devastating injuries a person can experience.
 This is especially true for the victim's loved ones as the victim's personality sometimes changes before their eyes.

 The CDC describes TBIs as a bump, blow, or sudden jolt to the head.
-A severe TBI can affect a person's cognitive and motor functions, their senses (sight, hearing, vision), and their behavior.
+A severe TBI can affect a person's cognitive and motor functions, senses (sight, hearing, vision), and behavior.
 An injury of this magnitude can result in an inability to work and the need for extensive medical and personal care.

-Complete spinal cord injuries can result in paralysis, making patients dependant upon a wheelchair, modified vehicle, and home modifications.
+Complete spinal cord injuries can result in paralysis, making patients dependent upon a wheelchair, modified vehicle, and home modifications.
 These expenses continue throughout the years as equipment needs replacing and the patient's need for care changes.

 A person's negligence or reckless behavior can cause any number of serious injuries.
 Someone's decision to drive drunk, distracted, or aggressively can wreck more than a car—it can wreck another person's life.

 How a Personal Injury Lawyer in Tampa Can Help